 Valuations and surveys

 Your mortgage provider will carry out a valuation on your next home to make sure it’s worth the money they’re lending you.
 The cost of this increases with the value and size of the home, but you should expect to pay around £150 for a £200,000 property.

 For extra security, you can upgrade your valuation to a full survey.
 This closely inspects the structure and condition of your new home, looking for any potential problems.

 Your mortgage lender will usually insist you have buildings insurance cover for your new home before releasing funds.
 As always it’s a good idea to get a variety of quotes before you buy.

 A cost effective option

 Moving is a hectic, often stressful, time.
 There’s a lot to organise and, as we’ve seen here, plenty to pay for.
 Working with us is a great way to keep expenses down and simplify the selling process.
-We’ll make sure it goes smoothly and quickly – we can complete a quick house sale in just seven days and will put funds into your account straight away.
+We work with a sell house fast method that ensures it goes smoothly and quickly – we can complete a quick house sale in just seven days and will put funds into your account straight away.